yjose/react-native-course/lessons/lists.md

 SectionList is a similar to FlatList, but it allows you to render items in sections with a header item between.
 The `data` for the `SectionList` is still an array, but each array item will need to be an object with a title (a string) and a data (an array) prop.

-Additionally you can pass in a prop called `renderSectionHeader` which will let you render the title for each section.
+Additionally, you can pass in a prop called `renderSectionHeader` which will let you render the title for each section.

 ```jsx
 import React from "react";